octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20Hook/course.md

 ##### Register FA2 core with Hook permission contract

 Some helper functions has been gathered in a hook library which help defining hooks when implementing a FA2 contract.
-This library contains following functions and type alias :
+This library contains following functions and type aliases :

 <!-- prettier-ignore -->The type *fa2\_registry* is a _set_ of _address_.